-The Fit and Proper test for Approve d Persons ("FIT")
+The Fit and Proper test for Approved Persons ("FIT")

-- 4. FIT sets out the criteria for assessing a person's fitness and propriety. - 5.
-FIT 1.3.1BG(1) states that the Authority will have regard to, among other things, a person's honesty and integrity when assessing the fitness and propriety of a person to perform a particular controlled function. - 6.
-FIT 1.3.3G states that the criteria listed in FIT 2.1 to FIT 2.3 are guidance and will be applied in general terms where the Authority is determining a person's fitness and propriety, and that it would be impossible to produce a definitive list of all the matters which would be relevant to a particular determination. - 7.
-FIT 2.1.1G states that, indetermining a person's honesty, integrity and reputation, the Authority will have regard to all relevant matters including, but not limited to, those set out in FIT 2.1.3G which may' have arisen either in the United Kingdom or elsewhere.
+- 1. FIT sets out the criteria for assessing a person's fitness and propriety. - 2.
+FIT 1.3.1BG(1) states that the Authority will have regard to, among other things, a person's honesty and integrity when assessing the fitness and propriety of a person to perform a particular controlled function. - 3.
+FIT 1.3.3G states that the criteria listed in FIT 2.1 to FIT 2.3 are guidance and will be applied in general terms where the Authority is determining a person's fitness and propriety, and that it would be impossible to produce a definitive list of all the matters which would be relevant to a particular determination. - 4.
+FIT 2.1.1G states that, in determining a person's honesty, integrity and reputation, the Authority will have regard to all relevant matters including, but not limited to, those set out in FIT 2.1.3G which may' have arisen either in the United Kingdom or elsewhere.
 The Authority should be informed of these matters, but will consider the circumstances only where relevant to the requirements and standards of the regulatory system.
-This includes, for example, under FIT 2.1.3G(1), the fact that a conviction for a criminal offence will not automatically mean an application will be rejected.
-The Authority treats each candidate's application on a case-by- case basis, taking into account the seriousness of, and circumstances surrounding, the offence, the explanation offered by the convicted person, the relevance of the offence to the proposed role, the passage of time since the offence was committed and evidence of the individual's rehabilitation. - 8.
-FIT 2.1.3G states that the matters referred to in ·FIT 2.1.1G to which the

-Authority will have regard, include (but are not limited to) whether the person has been convicted of . any criminal offence, with particular consideration being given to offences of dishonesty, financial crime, market manipulation and insider dealing.
+For example, under FIT 2.1.3G(1), conviction for a criminal offence will not automatically mean an application will be rejected.
+The Authority treats each candidate's application on a caseby- case basis, taking into account the seriousness of, and circumstances surrounding, the offence, the explanation offered by the convicted person, the relevance of the offence to the proposed role, the passage of time since the offence was committed and evidence of the individual's rehabilitation. - 5.
+FIT 2.1.3G states that the matters referred to in FIT 2.1.1G to which the Authority will have regard, include (but are not limited to) whether the person has been convicted of any criminal offence, with particular consideration being given to (among others) offences of dishonesty, financial crime and market manipulation.